Peter Bergen: Books

 Holy War, Inc. (2001), a New York Times bestseller, and The Osama bin Laden I Know (2006) were named among the best non-fiction books of the year by The Washington Post.
-Documentaries based on both books were nominated for Emmys in 2001 and 2006.
+Documentaries based on both books were nominated for Emmy Awards in 2001 and 2006.

+Holy War Inc. was translated into 17 languages.
+Jeff Stein in the Washington Post called Holy War "equal parts journalism, history, and whimsical travelogue."
+Michiko Kakutani in the New York Times states that Bergen "does a succinct job of pulling together a wealth of information into a coherent ... narrative ... that impresses upon the reader the crucial role that the Afghan-Soviet conflict played in radicalizing many Islamic militants ... and replacing the notion of Arab nationalism with that of a larger Islamist movement."
+Bruce Hoffman wrote in The Atlantic that Holy War gives a "unique perspective ... into bin Laden's mindset and behavior."
+For instance, he references bin Laden's education and work experience in his family's construction business that later informed his decisions on how to "transform Al Qaeda ... into the world's pre-eminent terrorist organization."

 Bergen was the recipient of the 2000 Leonard Silk Journalism Fellowship and was the Pew Journalist in Residence at the School of Advanced International Studies at Johns Hopkins University in 2001 while writing Holy War, Inc.

 His third book, The Longest War: The Enduring Conflict between America and Al-Qaeda (2011), a New York Times bestseller, gave an overview of the War on Terror and was named by the Guardian and Newsweek as one of the key books about terrorism in the past decade.
-The Longest War also won the Washington Institute's Gold Prize for best book about the Middle East and was named by Amazon, Kirkus and Foreign Policy as one of the best books of 2011.
+The Longest War also won the Washington Institute's Gold Prize for best book about the Middle East. and was named by Amazon, Kirkus and Foreign Policy as one of the best books of 2011.